usnistgov/dioptra/docs/source/explanation/components/task-graph-explanation.rst

    The DAG generated from the above task graph.
 Dioptra creates dependencies in the DAG only based off the input/output chaining of plugin tasks.
 If a user wants to add additional explicit dependencies in the task graph, this can be done.
-   See :ref:`reference-task-graph` for more details on this.
+   See :ref:`reference-entrypoints-task-graph-dependencies` for more details on this.

 .. rst-class:: fancy-header header-seealso

 See Also
 ---------

-* :ref:`Task Graph Reference <reference-task-graph>` - Reference for task graph construction
+* :ref:`Task Graph Syntax <reference-entrypoints-task-graph-syntax>` - Reference for task graph construction
-* :ref:`Task Graph Explanation <explanation-entrypoints>` - Entrypoints explanation, of which task graphs are a component
+* :ref:`Entrypoint Explanation <explanation-entrypoints>` - Entrypoints explanation, of which task graphs are a component
 * :ref:`how-to-create-plugins` - Step-by-step guide on building plugins
 * :ref:`how-to-create-entrypoints` - Step-by-step guide on building entrypoints